arzwa/py-adhore/README.md

-Utilities for doing and visualizing synteny analyses using I-ADHoRe
+Utilities for doing and visualizing synteny analyses using I-ADHoRe.